-A workshop focused on glacial isostatic adjustment (GIA), ice sheets, sea-level change, and associated geodetic and geophysical observational constraints will be held at the Institute of Ocean Sciences (IOS) and Pacific Geoscience Centre (PGC), located near Sidney, British Columbia, Canada, from 2-6 June 2025.
-The workshop aims to bring together 80-100 researchers of all career stages to discuss recent advances in the observations, analysis, and modelling of GIA.
+A workshop focused on glacial isostatic adjustment (GIA), ice sheets, sea-level change, and associated geodetic and geophysical observational constraints was held at the Institute of Ocean Sciences (IOS) and Pacific Geoscience Centre (PGC), located near Sidney, British Columbia, Canada, from 2-6 June 2025.
+The workshop brought together 70+ researchers in person and dozens more virtually to discuss recent advances in the observations, analysis, and modelling of GIA.

-The 5-day program will follow the general format of oral and poster sessions focused on various thematic topics relating to GIA, ice sheet and glacier history, mass balance and projected future change, and the effects of this ice sheet evolution and Earth response on global, regional, and local scales.
-We invite contributions discussing observations, analyses, and modelling of ice sheet dynamics, the ensuing solid-Earth response, the resulting global and local (relative) sea-level changes, and the interactions and feedbacks between these components of the coupled Earth system.
+The 5-day program included oral and poster sessions focused on various thematic topics relating to GIA, ice sheet and glacier history, mass balance and projected future change, and the effects of this ice sheet evolution and Earth response on global, regional, and local scales.
+Participants discussed observations, analyses, and modelling of ice sheet dynamics, the ensuing solid-Earth response, the resulting global and local (relative) sea-level changes, and the interactions and feedbacks between these components of the coupled Earth system.

-In addition to oral and poster sessions, the workshop will incorporate opportunities for networking and collaboration, including a one-day field trip to observe local records of GIA, glacial geology, and active tectonics.
-During the last day, several smaller workshops on specific topics that are of high interest for the GIA community will be offered.
-These workshops will allow us to gather groups and advance research in targeted fields (e.g., benchmarking of GIA modelling codes, differences between GIA and GNSS reference frames, modelling of paleo ice-sheet histories, GIA in Antarctica, and observational constraints for GIA in Antarctica).
+In addition to oral and poster sessions, the workshop incorporated opportunities for networking and collaboration, including a one-day field trip to observe local records of GIA, glacial geology, and active tectonics.
+During the last day, several smaller workshops on specific topics that are of high interest for the GIA community were offered.
+These workshops encouraged advanced research in targeted fields (e.g., benchmarking of GIA modelling codes, differences between GIA and GNSS reference frames, modelling of paleo ice-sheet histories, GIA in Antarctica, and observational constraints for GIA in Antarctica).

 Sunday